User guide v2.x

 Once the OpenKM server is configured and a profile has been created, the "Profiles" button is enabled.

-You can select a profile, according to the selected profile and the steps defined into will be shown several buttons.
-These buttons indicate the sequence followed by the assistant until arriving at the end.
+You can select a profile.
+According to the selected profile, several buttons will be shown indicating the defined steps.
+These buttons indicate the sequence followed by the assistant until reaching the end.

 For example: